ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/descriptor-files.md

 The following options configure descriptor attachment:

-- `outputDescriptorAttached` - attaches the descriptor file to the build.
+- `outputDescriptorAttached` - attaches the descriptor file to the build so that it gets published to the local and remote Maven repositories during install and deployment operations.
+By default, this is disabled.
 - `outputDescriptorAttachmentClassifier` - artifact classifier for attached descriptor.
 - `outputDescriptorAttachmentType` - artifact type for attached descriptor.